BinaLab/ice-thickness-regression/README.md

 # ice-thickness-regression

-training: thickness_regression.py
+Training: thickness_regression.py

-inference or prediction: inference.py
+Inference or prediction: inference.py

-plots and models will be saved in the 'model_out' folder. outputs will be generated in the 'out' folder.
+Plots and models will be saved in the 'model_out' folder.
+Outputs will be generated in the 'out' folder.

+After running """inference.py"""